 A machine learning panacea

-To do research and present potentials for automation, as done in the original study, is totally reasonable.
-Certainly I find fault with the study, but that is the whole purpose of research.
+To do research and present potentials for automation, as done in the original study, is reasonable.
+I find fault with the study, but that is the whole purpose of research.
 The authors lay out their method and data, and I can point out what I consider flaws.
-In this case I think they’ve restricted the input to their ML too much, and have made some training errors.
+In this case, I think they’ve restricted the input to their ML too much, and have made some training errors.

-Despite questioning this research, I actually hope a lot more programming will be automated.
+Despite questioning this research, I still hope a lot more programming will be automated.
 I find myself repeating the same tasks far too often.
 Automation is a goal that all programmers should be striving towards.
 It doesn’t mean we’ll be obsoleted, it just means we get to work more on the interesting bits and less on the boring stuff.